Cheshire East Local Plan

 Supporting Local Plan documents

-The Local Plan also includes a number of other supporting documents.
-These are not part of the statutory development plan but may be material considerations in the determination of planning applications.
+The Local Plan includes a number of other supporting documents.
+These are not part of the statutory development plan but may be material considerations when making decisions on planning applications.

 Information about the Local Plan and supporting documents

 ||The CIL is a fixed rate charge on the internal floor area of new housing and retail developments in certain areas of the borough.